 I urge Active Directory admins to apply the update throughout their networking environment, following their normal test procedures.

-Since Domain Controllers are under more strict control than client devices, the recommended way to implement this functionality is to update the Domain Controllers and set the LdapEnforceChannelBinding registry key to 1.
+Since Domain Controllers are under more strict control than client devices, the recommended way to implement this functionality is to update the Domain Controllers and set the LdapEnforceChannelBinding registry value to 1.

-Then, when you’ve updated all the client devices in scope, set the LdapEnforceChannelBinding registry key to 2.
+Then, when you’ve updated all the client devices in scope, set the LdapEnforceChannelBinding registry value to 2.

 Do not change the value to 2 when you have Windows Vista or Windows Server 2008-based installations.
 This is a known issue as described in KnowledgeBase article 979231.